 Want to show off your enthusiasm in hanfu without looking too awkward or out of place?
 Try these tips!

 So you've been introduced into the world of hanfu culture, or maybe you've been part of the community for a while now.
 That's great!
-Now, how do you plan to incorporate this beautiful aesthetic into your daily ?
+Now, how do you plan to incorporate this beautiful aesthetic into your daily life?

 For the boldest of us, we might be willing to just directly start wearing full sets of hanfu onto the streets, but most of us probably aren't willing to step so quickly into the deep end.